signum-network/phoenix/desktop/wallet/README.md

 2. `cd ../../web/angular-wallet`
 3. `npm install`
 4. `cd ../../desktop/wallet`
-5. `npm run build`
 5. `npm start`

 ## Create Desktop Wallet Executable for Deployment

-To create a platform dependent executable run step 1 to 5 (if not done) and then run
+To create a platform dependent executable run step 1 to 4 (if not already done) and then run

 `npm run release:<platform>`, where `platform` can be one of